EronAlves1996/Recog/README.md

 This project is intended to grow.
 Future planned features include:

+- Certificate hostname validation
+- CRL (Certificate Revocation List) support as a fallback to OCSP
+- Support for ECDSA and other key types in certificate validation
+- Certificate chain depth validation
-- Certificate revocation checking (CRL or OCSP)
+- Soft-fail behavior for OCSP checking
 - Support for multiple trusted root CAs
-- Hostname verification in certificate validation
 - Certificate transparency logging
 - Key Derivation Function (HKDF) for secure key generation.
 - Ephemeral ECDH key exchange for forward secrecy.